Omega Speedmaster vs Rolex Explorer: Which Watch Fits You?

 Rolex Explorer Ref.
 1016 — Vintage Explorer

-Rolex Explorer Ref.
-1016 became the template because Rolex kept it simple for decades.
-You get a 36 mm case, a clean 3-6-9 dial, and an acrylic crystal that gives the watch a softer vintage look in normal light.
-Most examples use Calibre 1560 or 1570; both feel smooth and steady when you wind and set them.
+Ref.
+1016 set the template by staying nearly unchanged from 1963 to 1989.
+You get a 36 mm case, a matte 3-6-9 dial, and an acrylic crystal that warms the look under normal light.
+Most run Calibre 1560 or 1570, both smooth to wind and set.

 Key Specs: